lucas-zimerman/retro-video-server/README.md

 that aspect of it.

-This is currently in a highly alpha stage, so I make no guarantees as to the
+This is currently in a highly alpha stage, so I make no guarantees as to whether it will work properly on your machine.
+Your mileage may vary!